L'Arpelin, Pic de Rochebrune, Pic Est de Cote Belle

 Pic de Rochebrune (Center) from the valley in which I camped the night before

-Looking at L'Arpelin from the start of the trail just after Col D'Izoard
+Looking at l'Arpelin from the start of the trail just after Col d'Izoard

 Looking at the route up L'Arpelin from Col Perdu